Darcyddx/Active-Vision/Documentation/Scrum/May/15_May.md

 - discuss with tutor for backup deliver plan if we cannot completely resolve the problem

+### Xi Ding

+## What have I done?

+- Choose some representative method on court detection

+## What am I doing next?

+- test some GitHub project's performance

 ### Zhiyuan Lu

 ## What have I done?